archerImagine/myGithubTutorials/javaEclipse/HeadFirstJava/src/head/first/java/chapter06/Readme.md

 Head First Java Chapter 06
 =
-This is the sixth Chapter learning of **Head First Java** by **Kathy Sierra** and **Bert Bates**, This markdown file is my notes for the second chapter, not sure if any copyright issues are there.
+This is the sixth Chapter learning of **Head First Java** by **Kathy Sierra** and **Bert Bates**, This markdown file is my notes for the sixth chapter, not sure if any copyright issues are there.

 ###ArrayList
 ####Something you can do with Arraylist.